Argent77/A7-MagicStore/A7-MagicStore/readme/readme.txt

 The game contains a great number of stores for your shopping needs.
 However, finding or returning to a store can take a lot of time or is sometimes not even possible.

-This mod provides a solution for this problem.
-It allows you to acquire a magical artifact that summons a ghostly merchant who offers you to visit any store you have visited in the past.

-Getting your hands on this unique artifact may involve a small quest of one kind or another.
+This mod allows you to acquire a magical artifact that provides the means to visit any store you have visited in the past.
+Getting your hands on this unique artifact involves a small quest of one kind or another.

-This mod supports original BG2, Tutu, BGT, BG:EE (with or without SoD), BG2:EE, EET and IWD:EE.
+The mod supports original BG2, Tutu, BGT, BG:EE (with or without SoD), BG2:EE, EET and IWD:EE.

 Installation